-The difference is that the default implicit constructor is created by the compiler, if we do not declare any constructor in our class, and the constructor without parameters is declared by us.
+The default implicit constructor is created by the compiler, if we do not declare any constructor in our class, and the constructor without parameters is declared by us.

-Moreover, as explained earlier, the default constructor will always have access level protected or public, depending on the access modifier of the class, while the level of access of the constructor without parameters all depends on us – we define it.
+Moreover, the default constructor always has either access level protected or public, depending on the access modifier of the class; while the level of access of the non-default constructor without parameters is defined by us.

 Properties

-In the world of object-oriented programming there is an element of the classes called property, which is somewhere between a field and a method and serves to better protect the state in the class.
-In some languages for object-oriented programming, like C#, Delphi / Pascal, Visual Basic, Python, JavaScript, and others, the properties are a part of the language, i.e. there is a special mechanism to declare and use them.
-Other languages like Java do not support the property concept and for this purpose the programmers should declare a pair of methods (for reading and modifying the property) to provide this functionality.
+In the world of object-oriented programming, there is an element of the classes called property, which is somewhere between a field and a method and serves to better protect the state of the class.
+In many languages for object-oriented programming, like C#, Delphi / Pascal, Visual Basic, Python, JavaScript, and others, the properties are a part of the language, i.e. there is a special mechanism to declare and use them.
+Other languages like Java do not support the property concept and therefore, programmers have to provide this functionality by declaring a pair of methods for reading and modifying state.

 Properties in C# – Introduction by Example

-Using the properties is a good and proven practice and an important part of the concepts for object-oriented programming.
-The creation of a property in programming is done by declaring two methods – one for access (reading) and one for modifying (setting) the value of the respective property.
+Using properties is a proven best practice and important part of the concept of object-oriented programming.
+A property is created by declaring two methods – one for reading (getting) and one for modifying (setting) the value of the respective property.

-Consider an example.
-Assume we have again class Dog, which describes a dog.
+Consider again class Dog, which describes a dog.
 A characteristic of a dog is, for example, its color.
-The access to the property "color" of a dog and its corresponding modification can be accomplished in the following way:
+Reading of the property "color" of a dog and its modification can be accomplished in the following way: